 IMMPERA: A First-in- Class EMC

-Educated mesenchymal cells (EMC) are a new class of mesenchymal stem cell (MSC) therapy, in which cells are exposed to specific environmental cues to improve their immunosuppressive capacity prior to being given to patients.
+Educated mesenchymal cells (EMC) are a new class of mesenchymal stromal cell (MSC) therapy, in which cells are exposed to specific environmental cues to improve their immunosuppressive capacity prior to being given to patients.
 They are thus a promising new therapy for treatment of a wide variety of autoimmune and inflammatory disorders.

 A Long-Awaited Development